 Our online solution provides our clients with affordable training in a location to suit the user, that they can either do in one session or more conveniently, offers users the option to dip in and out of whenever they have 10 minutes.

 For most organisations, the flexibility that online learning offers is the biggest attraction.
 The ability to undertake what is, effectively, statutory training, at times and places that are convenient to the user, fitting around other work and allowing them to study at their own pace, is ideal.
-Learning online usually takes less time overall than an equivalent face to face course, as there is less travelling time, less downtime between sessions, and when people work individually at their own pace, they can usually cover the content more quickly than in a classroom environment.
+Learning online usually takes less time overall than an equivalent face-to-face course, as there is less travelling time and less downtime between sessions, and when people work individually at their own pace, they can usually cover the content more quickly than in a classroom environment.

 Courses are broken down into smaller units.
 These units are then further broken down into topics, with each topic having a mixture of background information (presented as text, images, audio and video if relevant) followed by interactive elements to allow you to practice and apply the skills covered and test your understanding of the topic.
 The topics are arranged in a logical way to lead you through the unit and prepare you successfully for the assessment at the end.

-For more information and to demo training used by organisations such as the Scottish Parliament, Birmingham International Airport, Cheltenham and Gloucester Building Society and Texaco as well as many many others, contact Kelly Halls on 0800 542 7550 or by email at [email protected].
+For more information and to demo training used by organisations such as the Scottish Parliament, Birmingham International Airport, Cheltenham and Gloucester Building Society and Texaco as well as many others, contact Kelly Halls on 0800 542 7550 or by email.